top of page

 You will usually need to submit a business plan, make a minimum investment, and meet certain performance criteria.

-Some examples of PNPs for business/investors are the British Columbia Provincial Nominee Program (BCPNP) Entrepreneur Immigration stream, the Manitoba Provincial Nominee Program (MPNP) Business Investor stream, and the Prince Edward Island Provincial Nominee Program (PEI PNP) Work Permit stream.
+Some examples of PNPs for business/investors are the British Columbia Provincial Nominee Program (BC PNP) Entrepreneur Immigration stream, the Manitoba Provincial Nominee Program (MPNP) Business Investor stream, and the Prince Edward Island Provincial Nominee Program (PEI PNP) Work Permit stream.

 We will discuss about how to immigrate to Canada as an Entrepreneur in Part 6 of our Canadian Immigration Series.